joshuamangi/bajeti/docs/deployment-guide.md

 DEPLOYMENT-RUNBOOK.md Documentation for manual fallback and clarity

 Would you like me to include a versioned static asset build step in this CI/CD pipeline — so each deployment automatically cache-busts JS/CSS (e.g., main.20251024.js)?
 It integrates beautifully with your esbuild step and Jinja templates.

+🔐 5.
+Set Up GitHub Secrets

+In your repo settings → Secrets and variables → Actions → Add:

+Secret Description
+PI_SSH_KEY Private SSH key that can connect to your Raspberry Pi (~/.ssh/id_rsa from your Mac) GITHUB_TOKEN Provided automatically by GitHub, don’t change it

+✅ You must ensure the public key (~/.ssh/id_rsa.pub) is in your Pi’s ~/.ssh/authorized_keys.